Yejashi/obsidianNotes/Research/LLVM/LLVM-Passess.md

 2. Transformation Passes: These modify the IR to optimize or transform the code, such as inlining functions, unrolling loops, or simplifying expressions.

 ### Overview of LLVM Passes
+LLVM passes work in a sequence during the compilation process.
+They operate on the IR and can be organized into different stages of the pipeline:
+- Frontend Passes: Perform parsing and initial translation from source code to LLVM IR.
+-